BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 </div>

 Receivers using mobile wallets, which may not be online 24x7 will encounter some delay (once they come online) as their wallet scans the blockchain and performs calculations to detect their payments.
 Applications should communicate this fact during setup/onboarding.
 While the scanning itself is taking place, applications should show progress data and estimated time to complete the scanning process.

 The time to detect a specific received payment can be minimized if the sender & receiver can communicate with each other.
 Some applications already allow users to detect whether an address belongs to them.
 This feature should, if possible, be extended to include BIP-352 functionality.

 ## Backup

-Like lightning wallets, on-chain bitcoin wallets supporting full-featured BIP-352 wallets require file backups.
+Like lightning wallets, on-chain bitcoin wallets supporting full-featured silent payments require file backups.
 These backup files may contain the following information: backup seed (for BIP 39 wallets)
 - Scan and/or spend keys
 - labels & even contacts
-- actual txids?
+- transaction id's
 - wallet birthday

 {% include image-gallery.html pages = page.images_backup %}